AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

    | **[!UICONTROL Sequence Ordering]** |  |
    | Match | Optional.
 If you are finished creating groups, continue to the next step. |
    | And/Or | Optional.
 These variables are only available if you add two or more groups within the same Match, Base Name, or Sequence Order.
 In the **[!UICONTROL And]** drop-down, select **[!UICONTROL And]** to conjoin a newly added group with any previous expression group you have added.
 Or, select **[!UICONTROL OR]** to add an alternation between the previous expression group and the new group you are about to create.
 The **[!UICONTROL OR]** operand is defined by the use of a vertical line character `|` in the regular expression syntax itself.

+   As you select and specify expressions for a group, notice that the resulting regular expression syntax is reflected near the lower right side of the page, under the **[!UICONTROL Rule Results - RegX]** heading.
+These regular expression strings represent the pattern that you want to match in a search of Dynamic Media assets to create your image set or spin set.

+   See [Table of expressions for Asset Naming Convention and Sequence Ordering](#regx-options-bsp) to view the list of expressions that are available to create your regular expression.

+    >[!IMPORTANT]
+    >
+    >Dynamic Media does not validate the regular expressions you create.
+However, the methods you use to create regular expressions on the [!UICONTROL Edit Batch Set Preset] page (except for the [!UICONTROL Raw Code] field) are designed to prevent most syntax errors.

 1. Do one of the following: